rakutentech/leofs_docs/s3_client.rst

   Use HTTPS protocol [No]:

   On some networks all internet access must go through a HTTP proxy.
-  Try setting it here if you can't conect to S3 directly HTTP Proxy server name: localhost
+  Try setting it here if you can't connect to S3 directly HTTP Proxy server name: localhost
   HTTP Proxy server port [3128]: 8080